Wheat Genetics, Quality Physiology and Disease Research Site Logo

 Title: Identification of genes in Puccinia striiformis and use of gene-specific PCR primers to differentiate rust species, formae speciales, and isolates

-item Wang, M - WASHINGTON STATE UNIV
+item WANG, M - WASHINGTON STATE UNIV

-item Ling, Ping
+item Ling, Peng

 item Chen, Xianming